 Unfortunately, the law considers pets to be personal property.
 So no, pet custody is not legally "a thing".
 In the eyes of the law, they are equivalent to any tangible property like jewelry, a car, or furniture.
 We know this is not the case, but it’s what we have to work with.

 When a couple does not agree on ownership of the pet following a divorce, dispute arises.
 If this is the case and your spouse plans to fight for ownership, you should too.

-How Does A Court Determine Who Gets The Pet?
+How Does A Court Determine Who Gets The Pet During a Divorce?

 The court will look at several factors in determining who will keep the pet.
 Since Colorado is an equitable distribution state, the court will try to split assets fairly.
 The division of all assets will be based on the length of marriage, the distribution of other property, contributions in the marriage, and several other considerations.